Home Senior Products 5 Great Garden Seats for Easier Gardening

 Why?

-A garden seat narrows the range of motion and weight bearing a seniors has to endure while gardening.
+A garden seat narrows the range of motion and weight bearing a senior has to endure while gardening.

-Tales of older people falling in the garden and then needing assistance to get up are not uncommon.
+Tales of older people falling in the garden and needing assistance getting up are not uncommon.
 This is because severe muscle weakness has made it impossible for the person to get their body up off the ground.
 This is the same reason so many older people must use the arms of a chair to push themselves up to a standing position.

 This is where a garden seat can help.
-It gives the user something to push off from, making it so that one doesn’t have to rely on solely their strength (which may not be sufficient) to get up.
+It gives the user something to push off from so that one doesn’t have to rely solely on their strength (which may not be sufficient) to get up.

 5 Garden Seats to Consider